popochus/popochus/README.md

 In my spare time, I enjoy playing video games and trying out new AI tools.
 While playing, I often wonder how the enemies' behavior logic is actually implemented in code, and that curiosity is what got me interested in game development.
 I am passionate about **AI Agent** and **game software development**, and I am continuously learning and practicing.

-My short-term goal is to grow from "writing code that runs" to "writing code that is standard and designed on purpose".
+My short-term goal is to become able to write a program from a blank page on my own — and then to grow from "writing code that runs" to "writing code that is standard and designed on purpose".
 My long-term goal is to pursue a master's degree.

 - GitHub: [@popochus](https://github.com/popochus)
 - Blog: https://www.cnblogs.com/caipo/